The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Introduction

-Finally, regarding problems in linear coding theory, we show that the dual parameterization of \textsc{Weight Distribution} and \textsc{Minimum Distance} are both W$[2]$.
-We also consider extensions of these two problems to the field $\mathbb F_q$, instead of $\mathbb F_2$, and show that \textsc{Weight Distribution over $\mathbb F_q$} is W$[1]$-hard and W$[2]$ for both standard and dual parameterizations; and that \textsc{Minimum Distance over $\mathbb F_q$} is W$[2]$ for standard parameterization, and W$[1]$-hard and W$[2]$ for dual parameterization.
+Finally, regarding problems in linear coding theory, we show that the dual parameterization of \textsc{Weight Distribution} and \textsc{Minimal Distance} are both in W$[2]$.
+We also consider extensions of these two problems from the field $\mathbb F_2$ to $\mathbb F_q$ for any power of prime $q$, and show that \textsc{Weight Distribution over $\mathbb F_q$} is W$[1]$-hard and in W$[2]$ for both standard and dual parameterizations; and that \textsc{Minimal Distance over $\mathbb F_q$} is in W$[2]$ for the standard parameterization, and W$[1]$-hard and in W$[2]$ for the dual parameterization.

 Our contributions are summarized in Figure \ref{tabDomination}.